-The hotel industry is known to be especially sensitive to the General Data Protection Regulation (EU GDPR) as they daily process vast amount of personal data.
+The hotel industry is known to be especially sensitive to the General Data Protection Regulation (EU GDPR) as they daily process a vast amount of personal data.
 Hotels continue to struggle to become compliant with the EU General Data Protection Regulation (GDPR).
-The latest is Marriot International who recieved a record high fine under the GDPR.
+The latest is Marriot International who received a record-high fine under the GDPR.

 Fined by the UK’s Information Commissioner’s Office (ICO), Marriot is accountable for the personal data they collect and has violated the GDPR:

 “The GDPR makes it clear that organizations must be accountable for the personal data they hold.
 This can include carrying out proper due diligence when making a corporate acquisition, and putting in place proper accountability measures to assess not only what personal data has been acquired, but also how it is protected” said Information Commissioner Elizabeth Denham.

 It is the second time in less than one week that the UK’s ICO has decided to impose record fines using its authority under the General Data Protection Regulation (GDPR).
 Just days before, it was British Airways that got fined a huge penalty of USD 230 million under the GDPR.